google/applied-computing-series/ac1/_sources/manipulating_data/pivot_tables.rst

    :alt: A screenshot of adding value "Deaths" in value in pivot table editor.
    :align: center

 Summarize by *SUM*.
-(There aremany options under summarize.
+(There are many options under summarize.
 Sum is the most useful for this context, but average, median, and count are also commonly used statistics in pivot tables.)

 .. image:: figures/pivot_table_death_summary.png
    :alt: A screenshot of summarizing by sum for value "Deaths" in pivot table editor.